-It was one of several Ruth photos that stood out during the auction.
+It was one of several Ruth photos that stood out during the sale conducted by Heritage Auctions.
 A Type I 1919 head and shoulders photo of a young Bambino in his Red Sox uniform soared to $34,800 while an original large sized copy of Nat Fein’s famous “Babe Bows Out” photo, signed by the Pulitzer Prize-winning lensman, took third place at $34,400.

 In all, six photos sold for $25,000 or more and ten drew winning amounts of over $10,000.
 In all, the auction generated over $450,000.

 “This might be the most dynamic subgenre in the hobby right now,” said Chris Ivy, Director of Sports Auctions for Heritage.
 “These prices would have been impossible just a few years ago, and we suspect that we’re still quite early in the growth cycle.”

 A 1939 photo of an emotional Lou Gehrig during his “Luckiest Man” speech, one touting it as a potential prize winner, reached $31,200, the same price attained by another early Ruth photo, this one taken by Charles Conlon, that rocketed to $31,200.

 Photos of icons from later years weren’t forgotten, though.
 A 1951 Mickey Mantle image that originated in the archives of bat maker Hillerich & Bradsby, sold for $25,200 while a local news photo of Michael Jordan, taken during his first regular season NBA game in October of 1984, netted $22,200.